8th millennium BC: Global environment

 In the geologic time scale, the first stratigraphic stage of the Holocene epoch is the "Greenlandian" from about 9700 BC to the fixed date 6236 BC and so including the whole of the 8th millennium.
 The Greenlandian followed the Younger Dryas and essentially featured a climate shift from near-glacial to interglacial, causing glaciers to retreat and sea levels to rise.
 Towards the end of the 8th millennium, the Holocene Climate Optimum (HCO) – also called the Holocene Thermal Maximum (HTM) – began as a warm period lasting roughly 4,000 years until about 3000 BC.
 Insolation during summers in the northern hemisphere was unusually strong with pronounced warming in the higher latitudes such as Greenland, northern Canada and northern Europe with a resultant reduction in Arctic sea ice.

-During the 8th millennium, there were four known volcanic eruptions which registered magnitude 5 or 6 on the Volcanic Explosivity Index (VEI).
-These were at Rotoma Caldera in New Zealand's Taupō Volcanic Zone about 7560 BC; Lvinaya Past in the Kuril Islands about 7480 BC; Pinatubo on the island of Luzon in the Philippines about 7460 BC; and Fisher Caldera, on Unimak Island in the Aleutians about 7420 BC.
-The biggest eruption was at Fisher Caldera, VEI 6, producing more than 50 km3 of tephra.
+During the 8th millennium, there were four known volcanic eruptions that registered magnitude 5 above on the Volcanic Explosivity Index (VEI).
+These were at Rotoma Caldera in New Zealand's Taupō Volcanic Zone about 7560 BC; Lvinaya Past in the Kuril Islands about 7480 BC; Pinatubo on the island of Luzon in the Philippines about 7460 BC; Fisher Caldera, and on Unimak Island in the Aleutians about 7420 BC The biggest eruption was at Fisher Caldera, VEI 6, producing more than 50 km3 of tephra.

 The date of c.
 7640 BC has been theorised for the impact of Tollmann's hypothetical bolide with Earth.
-The hypothesis holds that there was a resultant global cataclysm such as early Holocene extinctions or possibly the legendary Universal Deluge.
+The hypothesis holds that there was a resultant global cataclysm such as the legendary Universal Deluge.
 Bolides are asteroids or comets.

 According to radiometric dates, the main occupation phases recognized at Shillourokambos took place between the end of the 9th millennium BC and the end of this millennium, long before the Khirokitia Culture.
 The fact remains that its disappearance in the Middle Phase at Shillourokambos, in the second half of this millennium, is not an isolated incident but one of a number of expressions of a deep cultural change.

 Population and communities

-Outside the Near East, most people around the world still lived in scattered hunter-gatherer communities which remained firmly in the Palaeolithic.
+Outside the Near East, most people around the world still lived in scattered hunter-gatherer communities that remained firmly in the Palaeolithic.
 Within the Near East, Neolithic culture and technology had become established throughout much of the Fertile Crescent by 8000 BC and was gradually spreading westward, though it is not believed to have reached Europe till about the end of this millennium.
 Planting and harvesting techniques were transferred through Asia Minor and across the Aegean Sea to Greece and the Balkans.
 The techniques were, in the main, cultivation of wheats and barleys; and domestication of sheep, goats and cattle.

 The world population was probably stable and slowly increasing.
 It has been estimated that there were some five million people c.
 10,000 BC growing to forty million by 5000 BC and 100 million by 1600 BC.
 That is an average growth rate of 0.027% p.a. from the beginning of the Neolithic to the Middle Bronze Age.